solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 You would _ideally_ also require types for the IDL which would make it easier to interact with the program.
-The types can be found at `/target/types` folder after you have build your program.
+The types can be found at `/target/types` folder after you have built your program.
 Here are the types for the above IDL which when you notice has the exact same structure as the IDL but are just as type helper.